We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Higher loan amounts put borrowers at greater risk of defaulting on their mortgages.
 With mortgage default insurance, lenders are protected in case borrowers are unable to keep up with their mortgage payments.

 What’s the difference between a conventional and a collateral mortgage?
 Find out here.

 High-ratio mortgages – Borrowers in Richmond who can’t come up with a 20% down payment for their mortgage may be eligible for a high-ratio mortgage.
 This type of mortgage product requires a minimum down payment of 5%, though mortgage default insurance will need to be paid.

 Fixed-rate mortgages – Your mortgage will come with a certain interest rate charged against it.
 If you choose a fixed-rate mortgage, your interest rate will remain constant throughout your mortgage term.

 As such, your mortgage payments will remain the same as well.
-Many borrowers prefer fixed-rate mortgages because predictable payments make things easier to budget.
+Many borrowers in Richmond prefer fixed-rate mortgages because predictable payments make things easier to budget.

 The initial introductory period usually comes with an attractive interest rate, though it will change when the introductory period ends.
 When the rate changes, so do the monthly payment amounts.

 The rate could increase and be even higher than a fixed-rate mortgage or may go lower.
 If rates are expected to increase in the near future, a fixed-rate mortgage may be best to lock in.
 But if they’re expected to stay low or dip even further, then an adjustable-rate mortgage might be best.